kevinaud/onboard-v2/README.md

 - **Orchestrators** – one per platform (`WindowsOrchestrator`, `MacOsOrchestrator`, `UbuntuOrchestrator`, `WslGuestOrchestrator`) that compose the required steps.
 - **Steps** – each implements `IOnboardingStep`, performs an idempotency check via `ShouldExecuteAsync`, and executes safely when required.
 - **Process execution** – commands run through `IProcessRunner`, making both live runs and unit tests consistent.
+- **Presentation** – `SpectreUserInteraction` implements the richer `IUserInteraction` contract, keeping Spectre types in the console project while exposing `RunStatusAsync`, banner, prompt, and summary helpers to orchestrators.
+- **Summaries** – orchestrators collect `StepResult` snapshots (executed, skipped with reason, failed with exception) so the interaction layer can render a completion table without duplicating step logic.
 - **Configuration** – `OnboardingConfiguration` centralizes host-specific constants (for example the default WSL distro name/image) and is injected into steps that need them.

 ## Configuration defaults